caketaster/mildew-detection/README.md

 A small dropout layer is introduced after several layers (0.1 = 10%) to introduce randomness by randomly dropping a percentage of neurons.
 I was worried that with a relatively deep model there was a danger of overfitting, so thought it wise to include 2 dropout layers, albeit dropping out at a relatively low level (0.1 and 0.3). <br><br>
 Activation on every layer was ReLu as through extensive testing it seemed to perform the best, but in the final convolutional layer I used a tanh layer to capture more nuanced patterns.
 Multiple different activation layers were tested, tanh and relu consistently gave the best results. <br>
 A Flatten layer is then used to convert the 3D feature map into a 1D array to be fed into the fully-connected Dense layer, followed by the second dropout layer (0.3). <br>
-The output layer was, of course, Softmax. <br><br>
+The output layer was, of course, Softmax activation. <br><br>
 The model was compiled with loss set to binary_crossentropy, optimizer set to Adam (Adaptive Moment Estimation), and the metrics as accuracy. <br>

 I tested thoroughly with a categorical_crossentropy loss setting but couldn't replicate the accuracy from binary_crossentropy.
 Multiple optimizers were tested including RMSProp, SGD, Adagrad but Adam returned the best accuracy. <br><br>
 As I had resized my images down to 80x80px the number of parameters was relatively small.
-Although there's no 'right' answer for how many parameters to aim for, I had seen models using anything from 400,000 to 2.7 million parameters.
+Although there's no 'right' answer for how many parameters to aim for, I had seen models using anything from 400,000 to 3 million-plus parameters.
 I thought it prudent to aim for a minimum of 500,000, and added convolutional layers until I felt I had a reasonable amount (ultimately, 679,554 parameters). <br>
 The accuracy of the model (97.75%) tells me that I certainly had enough parameters to work with.
-It would be interesting to remove layers and test with a far lower number of parameters to see if I could maintain accuracy, though for this project I didn't have the time or need to do so once I'd hit such a high level of accuracy. <br>
+It would be interesting to remove layers and test with a far lower number of parameters to see if I could maintain accuracy, though for this project I didn't have the time or need to do so once I'd hit a required level of accuracy. <br>
 Early stopping was set to 4 to stop the model once it wasn't improving any more, and epochs [cycles through the training data] were set to 30, although the model completed the fitting process after 22 epochs.

 ![Softmax model architecture](media/readme/softmax_model.jpg)<br>